ImageMagick/Usage-Markdown/compose/index.md

 For more information see [SVG Composition 'clip-to-self' property](http://www.w3.org/TR/SVGCompositing/#clip-to-self-property) or [Understanding SVG 1.2 composition, clip-to-self](http://www.svgopen.org/2005/papers/abstractsvgopen/index.html#S10.).

-Note that the use of a [Write Mask](../masking/#write_mask) can also be used to achieve this type of control, but using shaped areas according to the mask that is given.
+Note that a [Write Mask](../masking/#write_mask) can also be used to achieve this type of control, but using shaped areas according to the mask that is given.

 ### Dst (a 'no-op' compose) {#dst}